gsquire/sendgrid-rs/README.md

 See the examples directory on how to use environment variables in Rust.

-For now, the code is incomplete and implements a subset of the functionality of other SendGrid client libraries.
-This will be a work in progress.
+The library implements all of the functionality of other supported client libraries.

-Documentation will be added once I feel the code is feature complete.
+Documentation is in the works, but the example demonstrates the simplicity of it.

 Please don't hesitate to contact me at the email listed in my profile.
 I will try to help as quickly as I can.
 If you would like to contribute, contact me